 It is also important that the interface is understandable to target users.
 The guitar or piano have their own interfaces allowing us to interact with them.
 However, if one knows the interface of the piano and has already seen it more than once, it does not necessarily mean that he or she can use it to play Strauss or Beethoven.

-Sometimes interfaces are designed in such a way that they fail to give the user a chance to properly utilize them.
-Frequently, designers rely exclusively on their own experience without testing the design on target audience.
+Sometimes interfaces are designed in such a way that they fail to give the user a chance to utilize them properly.
+Frequently, designers rely exclusively on their own experience without testing the design on the target audience.
 In this case, the product they design is deprived of feedback and doomed to failure.

-Generally around 24-25% of all new high tech applications fail, with the majority of them dead already on arrival to the marketplace.
-With Internet of Things (IoT) solutions and IoT App design the situation is even more complex.
+Generally, around 24-25% of all new high-tech applications fail, with the majority “dead” already on arrival to the marketplace.
+With the Internet of Things (IoT) solutions and IoT App design, the situation is even more complex.

-We live in a world where our digital devices such as mobile phones or tablets schedule our appointments, warn us when we should leave home to avoid traffic jams or turn on the heat when we are on the way home.
-The technology that connects us with our environment, merging boundaries between humans, products and services, is IoT.
-In essence, IoT refers to a system of interrelated computing devices, that due to various IoT sensors interact with each other, exchanging huge sets of data.
-To manage such a complex system and ensure a commercial success of an IoT solution, a strong intuitive design and easy-to-use interface of an application is a must-have.
+We live in a world where our digital devices, such as mobile phones or tablets, schedule our appointments, warn us when we should leave home to avoid traffic jams or turn on the heat when we are on the way home.
+The technology that connects us with our environment, merging boundaries between humans, products, and services, is IoT.
+In essence, IoT refers to a system of interrelated computing devices that, using various IoT sensors, interact with each other, exchanging huge sets of data.
+To manage such a complex system and ensure the commercial success of an IoT solution, a strong intuitive design and easy-to-use interface of an application is a must-have.

-Challenges on the way to success in the IoT landscape
+IoT App Development Challenges on the Path to Success in the IoT Landscape

-The IoT landscape thrives with the IoT worldwide market revenue reaching $212 billion.
-By 2020, the number of IoT devices was 20.4 billion, and it is forecasted to grow to 75 billion, by 2025.
+A year ago, the number of IoT devices was 20.4 billion, and it is forecasted to grow to 75 billion by 2025.
 The competition is massive.
-A large number of newly emerged start-ups as well as software giants, such as Google and Amazon, launch new products and constantly innovate the old ones.
+Many newly emerged start-ups and software giants, such as Google and Amazon, launch new products and constantly innovate the old ones.

 High Customer Demands